nhays89/Surf/README.md

 ####Approach####
 ____
 At first glance, the problem structure resembles [group interval scheduling maximization problem (GISMP)](https://en.wikipedia.org/wiki/Interval_scheduling).
 In these types of problems, the goal is to find the largest compatible set — a set of non-overlapping representatives of maximum size.
-In this scenario, it is a set of waves that do not overlap each other and produce the combined maximum points.
-It would seem as though to solve this problem one would store the maximums for each period of time, but in fact, this is not the case—at least in this implementation.
-Instead of storing maximums for each period of time, maximums for each new wave encountered is stored within the wave itself.
-There are two maximums that are stored for each new wave: <em>actual</em> and <em>total</em>.
-The <em>actual</em> maximum represents the highest accumulated point total that can actually be achieved if this wave is choosen.
-The <em>total</em> maximum represents the highest accumulated point total amongst all possible combinations of waves up to this wave.
-The <em>total</em> maximum for a particular Wave may not include the Wave as part of the total if there is a higher maximum total that can be achieved without it.
+In this scenario, a set of non-overlapping waves that produce the combined maximum points.
+It would seem as though to solve this problem one would store the maximums for each period of time up to the last waves start time, but this is not the case—at least in this implementation.
+Instead, maximums are stored for each new wave.
+There are two maximums of interest: <em>actual</em> and <em>real</em>.
+The <em>actual</em> maximum represents the highest accumulated point total for this wave and all subsequent non-overlapping waves that come before it assuming this wave is actually a member of the set.
+The <em>real</em> maximum represents the highest accumulated point total amongst all possible combinations of waves up to this wave regardless if this wave is included in the set of waves.
+Therefore, the <em>real</em> maximum for a particular wave may not include the wave as part of the total if there is a higher maximum total that can be achieved without it.

 ####General Idea####
 ___